Dreyer & Reinbold Racing: 2007–2009

 For 2007, the team recruited two ex-Fernandez Racing engineers and added a new sponsor.
-On January 31, 2007, 2004 Indianapolis 500 winner Buddy Rice and Sarah Fisher would drive for the team.
+On January 31, 2007, the 2004 Indianapolis 500 winner Buddy Rice and Sarah Fisher would drive for the team.
 Rice brought in respectable performances, finishing 9th in points with three top-five finishes.
-Fisher struggled to 17th place in points after playing second fiddle to the "A Team" often being given less than par equipment.
-Fisher announced in late 2007 that she would leave the team due to a lack of commitment from the team to her efforts.
+Fisher struggled to place 17th place in points after playing secondary role to the "A Team," often being given inferior equipment.
+Subsequently, Fisher announced in late 2007 that she would leave the team due to a lack of commitment on the part of DRR.

-Rice returned to the team in 2008 while the team's second car was shared by Milka Duno and Townsend Bell, with all three drivers competing in the 2008 Indianapolis 500.
+Rice returned to the team in 2008 while the team's second car was shared by Milka Duno and Townsend Bell.
+All three of these drivers competed in the 2008 Indianapolis 500.
 Both Rice and Bell finished in the top-10 (8th and 10th respectively) while Duno finished 19th in the race.
-Rice finished 16th in points with a best finish of fourth at Watkins Glen.
+For the season, Rice finished 16th in points with a best finish of fourth at Watkins Glen.

-2009 saw Dreyer & Reinbold bring on a completely new driver lineup from 2008.
-Joining the team full-time was British rookie Mike Conway, who most had previously competed in the GP2 Series.
+The 2009 season saw Dreyer & Reinbold bring on a completely new driver lineup.
+Joining the team full-time was British rookie Mike Conway, who had previously competed in the GP2 Series.
 A second full-time entry was shared between Darren Manning (two races), Milka Duno, and Tomas Scheckter.
 In addition, Roger Yasukawa also returned to the team for the race at Twin Ring Motegi.
-The team also fielded cars for Richard Petty Motorsports driven by John Andretti and for Kingdom Racing and driver Davey Hamilton in the 2009 Indianapolis 500.
-The cars of Duno, Andretti, and Conway all struggled to qualify but made the field on bump day, the final day of qualifications.
+The team also fielded cars for Richard Petty Motorsports driven by John Andretti, and for Kingdom Racing and driver Davey Hamilton in the 2009 Indianapolis 500.

+The cars of Duno, Andretti, and Conway all struggled to qualify for the 2009 Indianapolis 500, but made the field on bump day, the final day of qualifications.
 Conway, Andretti, and Duno were the last-placed cars running at the finish in the 18th, 19th, and 20th positions respectively.
-Throughout the rest of the season, Conway struggled for consistency, only finishing nine of the seventeen races, but was fast at times on the road courses, finishing on the podium in third at Infineon Raceway.
+Throughout the rest of the season, Conway struggled for consistency, only finishing nine of the seventeen races, but was fast occasionally on the road courses, finishing on the podium in third place at Infineon Raceway.